jacebenson/jace.pro/content/post/2019-03-13-finding-global-things.md

 });
 ```

-In an out of box instance I get a big output;
+In an out of box instance I get a big output.
+Alot of these are old "Global Business Rules" but some are weird.

 # Globally available